1757WestwoodRobotics/prog-docs/src/tools/python/variables.md

 # Variables

-We have already seen in the previous section that we can print out *values* and *expressions*.
+We have already seen in the previous sections that we can print out *values* and *expressions* of values that are evaluated by Python.
 However, it is often necceasry to remember a given value beyond the scope of a singular print statement or line of code.
 This is what motivates the need for a __variable__, which stores elements in computer memory.

 You can think of a variable as a "storage box" that has some kind of "datatype" assigned to them.
 Each of these boxes has a value associated with it.